Bio

 Selected Exhibitions

-(group exhibition) The Open Space Arts Gallery, Woodbridge VA
+(group exhibition) The Open Space Arts Gallery

 Apr./May 2022

-(group exhibition) Hypotheses, Target Gallery, Alexandria, VA
+(group exhibition) Hypotheses, Target Gallery

 Oct.
 2021